Joyce Eakin Memorial Award

 Each year at the SMA's Peach State Classic show in Atlanta, GA, one athlete will be selected for this prestigious award based on the following criterion:

-1- Number of shows completed in the leading 12 months prior to the Peach State Classic
+1- Number of shows competed in the leading 12 months prior to the Peach State Classic

 2- Registers and competes in the most current SMA Peach State Classic show

-3- Good sportsmanship is shown to all competitors, judges, show staff, and promoter(s) at all shows they have completed in
+3- Good sportsmanship is shown to all competitors, judges, show staff, and promoter(s) at all shows they have competed in

 In addition to the award, the SMA will donate $150 to the ALS Foundation in Joyce's name.